 Owning a Black Cat

-Aside from the good luck associated with owning a black cat, there are other factors that can propel potential owners towards this shade of cat.
-Cats are, in and of themselves, very entertaining and intelligent creatures.
-Black cats are no different in these aspects than their lighter-colored counterparts.
+Aside from the good luck associated with owning a black cat, there are other factors that can propel potential owners towards getting a black cat.
+Black cats are really no different in terms of personality and temperament than their lighter-colored counterparts.
 However, the attractive contrast of coat to eyes that translates into such a mysterious effect will make your cat the topic of many future conversations with superstitious guests.